• Skip to primary navigation

 a stack of 3 white chocolate raspberry blondie squares, with the top blondie having a bite out of it, on a plate. additional blondies surround the stack, and white chocolate chips and fresh raspberries are scattered around the scene.

 I’ve always been a huge fan of blondies.
-Sometime in middle school, I asked my mom to make me blondies for my birthday instead of cake.
+Starting in middle school, I asked my mom to make me blondies for my birthday instead of cake.
 And she did that for years and years, sending me a batch of blondies for my birthday even when I went off to college.

 This white chocolate raspberry blondies recipe is a one-bowl dessert that can be mixed up quickly.
 The sweet white chocolate is offset with a delicious and fun pop of flavor from the fresh and tart raspberries.